-Fully featured CAD anywhere
+The challenge: fully featured CAD anywhere

-Because DWG is the predominant file format in the CAD market place, one of Graebert’s big challenges during the 1990s was to cope with the constant effort required to support and maintain conformance with DWG.
+Because .dwg is the predominant file format in the CAD market place, one of Graebert’s big challenges during the 1990s was to cope with the constant effort required to support and maintain conformance with the .dwg format.
 It was clear that access to updated and supported .dwg libraries would save much time.

 In 2005 Graebert had a big decision to make.
-It recognised that the CAD market for mobile devices was growing and that new technologies would expand the market even further.
+It recognized that the CAD market for mobile devices was growing and that new technologies would expand the market even further.
 Yet the operating platform on which it had so far built its products was relatively old technology.
-Robert Graebert cites the question that the company faced: “Do we continue to develop our own product, with a ‘business as usual’ approach and press on regardless?
-Or do we use ODA technology as the core for a new product that would deliver future-proofing?
+Should Graebert continue to develop its own product, or use ODA technology as the core for a new product that would deliver future-proofing?

-The next question was whether to import ODA technology as the core of the product or just use ODA libraries at the periphery, for example for import and export of data.
-“The risk was that if we put it at the core, other people could do the same thing.
-In fact, several companies, including Bricsys, have done just this.”
-Graebert decided to rely on its innovation and intuition, its experience and market knowledge and put ODA technology at the core of its new product.
+The next question was whether to import ODA technology as the core of the product or just use it at the periphery, for example for the import and export of data.
+“The risk was that if we put it at the core, other people could do the same thing,” continues Graebert.
+“In fact, several companies, including Bricsys, have done just this.”
+The company decided to rely on its experience, market knowledge and ability to innovate, and put ODA technology at the core of its new product.

-Robert Graebert comments, “Our focus is to supply a small number of high end products which incorporate different languages and quality support.
+As Robert Graebert comments, “Our focus is to supply a small number of high-end products which incorporate different languages and quality support.
 Brand names are not that important to us.
 We use internal naming and talk to our customers about the underlying technology.
 We make sure that our software can be used out of the box.
 We know that our customers do not want to draw lines; they want to draw a screw or a cupboard.
 We supply the piece that does the CAD.”